Skip to main content

 true if a key file could be loaded, false otherwise

-pub fn remove_comment( &self, group_name: Option<&str>, key: Option<&str> ) -> Result<(), Error>
+pub fn remove_comment( &self, group_name: Option<&str>, key: Option<&str>, ) -> Result<(), Error>

-Removes a comment above @key from @group_name.
-If @key is None then @comment will be removed above @group_name.
-If both @key and @group_name are None, then @comment will be removed above the first group in the file.
+If @key is NULL then @comment will be removed above @group_name.
+If both @key and @group_name are NULL, then @comment will be removed above the first group in the file.

 §group_name

-a group name, or None
+a group name, or NULL to get a top-level comment

 §key